Guides

 TURBO: reactOnRailsPageLoaded

-We've noticed that Turbolinks doesn't work if you use the ruby gem version of jQuery and jQuery ujs.
-Therefore we recommend using the node packages instead.
+We've noticed that Turbolinks doesn't work if you use the RubyGem versions of jQuery and jQuery ujs.
+Therefore, we recommend using the JS packages instead.
 See the tutorial app for how to accomplish this.